JGCRI/plutus/paper/paper.md

 # Design and Implementation
-Plutus creates an algorithm to
-Plutus utilizes capital cost, capacity factor data and assumptions of lifetime for electricity generating technologies to estimate the
+Plutus utilizes capital cost, capacity factor data and assumptions of financial lifetime for electricity generating technologies to calculate stranded assets by scenario, period, and technology.

+## Assumptions
+- Lifetime
+- Natural retirement for the Baseyear (2015)

+## Implementation